menu icon

 • Salt and freshly ground black pepper to taste

-• 1 tablespoon of better than bouillon or stock cube
+• 1 tablespoon Better than bouillon or chicken seasoning powder

 • ¼ cup roughly chopped fresh coriander leaves